Bella Hadid Sizzles In Lacy Yellow Lingerie In Hot Photos

 Shortly before posting the backstage photos from the huge lingerie fashion show, Bella told her millions of followers that she was actually watching the show back on the big screen.

-Sharing two GIFs of herself from the show to Instagram, Hadid wrote told fans that she was “finally back in nyc watching The @savagexfenty on the big screen!” before calling it “sick.”
+Sharing two GIFs of herself from the show to Instagram, Bella told fans that she was “finally back in nyc watching The @savagexfenty on the big screen!” before calling it “sick.”

-And it seems as though many of the star’s followers were loving her throwback to the runway show, as the comments section was flooded with praise from her many fans.
+It seems as though many of the star’s followers were loving her throwbacks to the runway show, as the comment section was flooded with praise from her many fans.

-“Very gorgeous,” one fan wrote, while another said of her bright lingerie look, “Wowooowowo this is a LOOKK!
+Another said of her bright lingerie look, “Wowooowowo this is a LOOKK!
 Danggg.”

-A third commented, “Wowooowowww” while another messages read, “Sizzling.”
+A third commented, “Wowooowowww.”

-Others flooded the comments section with fire emoji and faces with hearts for eyes to show their appreciation for her pretty revealing throwback upload.
+Others flooded the comment section with fire emoji and faces with hearts for eyes to show their appreciation for her pretty revealing throwback upload.

-Hadid’s not exactly a stranger when it comes to flashing her underwear in the name of fashion though, as she last gave fans a peek at her undergarments during Paris Fashion Week last month.
+Bella’s not exactly a stranger when it comes to flashing her underwear in the name of fashion though, as she last gave fans a peek at her undergarments during Paris Fashion Week last month.

-But while the body she’s been flashing recently may say differently, Bella previously admitted that she’s actually not a big fan of exercise.
+But while the body she’s been flaunting recently may say differently, Bella previously admitted that she’s actually not a big fan of exercise.

 “[I’m not] really big on exercising.
 My body can’t handle aggressive workouts.
-[For me], it’s more about being the best I can be, not about losing weight,” the model – who’s daughter of former Real Housewives of Beverly Hills star Yolanda Hadid – explained in a past interview with Byrdie.
+[For me], it’s more about being the best I can be, not about losing weight,” the model — who’s the daughter of former The Real Housewives of Beverly Hills star Yolanda Hadid — explained in a past interview with Byrdie.

 “[Weight loss] comes naturally, but it is about being fit and feeling strong,” Bella added of her workouts.